 Managing the problem will depend on what the problem is.
-If the problem is illness or incapacity then it will require management in a very different way than if the problem is disobedience and disregard for the employer's policies and procedures.
+Illness or incapacity require very different management than disobedience and disregard for the employer's policies and procedures.
+Employers should consider whether short-term absences can be covered by temporary workers, to maintain production levels and minimise the negative impact on other staff.